mluukkai/WebPalvelinohjelmointi2023/web/ilmoittautuminen-english.md

 #### C) Contact Student Services

-If you have trouble finding your student number through the means listed above, you can email University of Helsinki Student Services <avoin-student@helsinki.fi> .
+If you have trouble finding your student number through the means listed above, you can email the University of Helsinki Student Services <avoin-student@helsinki.fi> .
 Make sure you have enrolled in the course through the Open University before sending the email!

 In your email, include the following information